 I want to transform the ordinary into the wonderful with my photos.
 They show strength and vulnerability at the same time while they capture a brief moment.
 A moment before something great can happen.

-Due to the revision of the photos they are blurred into paintings and vice versa.
-The reality of the photo is often as true as a memory or a dream.
+The revision of the photos blurres them into paintings and vice versa.
+Their reality is true as a memory or a dream.

 - Blog places x portraits